vcastro/phenorm_workshop/phenorm_workshop.md

     ## 5     0.0000000 0.983217406
     ## 6     0.0000000 0.005425310

-We’ve run PheNorm and added the results to our dataframe.
+We’ve run PheNorm and added the results to our data frame.
 PheNorm returns a probability (0..1) with the estimated probability of the patient having the medical condition.